martinablazheska/newsletter-signup/README.md

 ### What I learned

 Practiced the use of React hooks, validation and submission.
-Learned that unordered list bullets can be styled using CSS.
+Learned that unordered list bullets can be styled using CSS.Learned multiple ways to introduce email validation.
+Built a custom context providing component and managed states globally through useContext.

 ### Continued development

-Implement useReducer to manage the email and email validity states in the SignUpForm component.
-Implement useContext to avoid prop drilling to send the email state.
+Implement useReducer to manage the email, email validity and subscribing states.
+Improve email validation.
+Dismiss the success state message by clicking anywhere on the backdrop.